B-CyberFunker/CATS22Tweaker/README.md

 On the CAT S22 Flip.
 Other devices may or may not work.

 # Current functionality
-N/A
+An app is used to manage the secondary display.
+You can view the source here: https://github.com/B-CyberFunker/CATS22Present N/A

 # Install
 Download the zip and use Magisk to install.
 Reboot.
 If you're on the stock ROM or otherwise already have the secondary display enabled, use the "NoScreen" version.

+# To do
+- Create a presentation screen.
+- Set the GSI.Image_Running prop at or before boot.
+- Make the presentation screen appear on screen lock and timeout.
+- Test the current script to see how much power is saved (if any).
+- Make the presentation screen customizable.

 # Build
 Not required as the module is just a bunch of scripts at the moment.